-The Breeder’s Cup World Championships is a series of Grade I [the highest class, involving the fastest horses and largest purses ] thoroughbred horse races.
+The Breeder’s Cup World Championships is a series of Grade I [the highest class, involving the fastest horses and largest purses ] thoroughbred horse race.
 Held annually since 1984, the event is operated by Breeder’s Cup Limited, a non-profit organization that coordinates the competition.
-At the 1982 Kentucky Derby awards luncheon, respected thoroughbred owner and breeder John R. Gaines promoted the idea of creating a year-end championship for North American thoroughbred racing.
+At the 1982 Kentucky Derby awards luncheon, respected thoroughbred owner and breeder John R. Gaines promoted the idea of creating a year-end championship for North American thoroughbred horse racing.
 Two years later, the idea became a reality.

 In 2008, the Friday card grew to include six races, bringing the Breeder’s Cup to its current format of six races on Friday and seven on Saturday.
-The location for the championships changes yearly and several of America’s premiere racetracks have played host, including Churchill Downs, Belmont Park and Santa Anita Park in Arcadia, California, which will hold the races for a record ninth time later this year.
+The location for the championships changes yearly and several of America’s premier racetracks have played host, including Churchill Downs, Belmont Park and Santa Anita Park in Arcadia, California, which will hold the races for a record ninth time later this year.
 The 1996 competitions took place at Woodbine Racetrack in Toronto, the only time the event has been held outside the United States.
 The Breeder’s Cup races are immensely popular.
 In 2010, over 114,000 fans poured into Churchill Downs to set a two-day attendance record.
 Only the Triple Crown races draw larger crowds.

 Distances vary by year and range from five furlongs [five-eighths of a mile] to ten furlongs [1.25 miles].
 Purses increase in value as the event unfolds.
 Friday’s first race, the Breeder’s Cup Juvenile Turf, has a one million dollar purse while the final event of the championships—the Breeder’s Cup Classic—pays six million dollars.
 The 2016 competitions will offer a total purse of $28 million.
 The two final races of the Breeder’s Cup World Championships are traditionally the Turf and the Classic events.
 The Classic is considered by many to be America’s premier horse race of the year, with the winner often going on to earn “Horse of the Year” honors.

-In 2015, three Breeder’s Cup events [Classic, Turf, and Mile] were ranked among the top dozen Grade I races in the world.
+In 2015, three events [Classic, Turf, and Mile] were ranked among the top dozen Grade I races in the world.
 A maximum of 14 starters are allowed in each of the 13 races, with the exception of the Dirt Mile, which is limited to 12 horses.
 The championships are open to three-year-olds and up.
 The Breeder’s Cup Challenge is a series of races held in each division throughout the world.
 Winning these events—also called “Win and You’re In” races, produce automatic berths in the championships.

 Breeder’s picks have won 33 percent of all Cup races.
 Arcangues [ar-KONG] is the biggest longshot ever to win a Breeder’s Cup race.
-In 1993, he went off at 133-1, paying $269.20 on a two dollar wager.
+In 1993, he went off at 133-1, paying $269.20 on a two-dollar wager.
 Calidoscopio, at nine, is the oldest horse to win a Cup race, while the largest margin of victory is 13 ½ lengths, accomplished by Inside Information in 1995.
 Two female jockeys have ridden Cup winners and six Breeder’s Cup champions have been trained by women.